-The Big Question 67: Can Genesis Agree With Science?
+The Big Question 67: Are Genesis and Science Compatible?

 Genesis is the first book of the Bible.
 It describes how God created everything and it’s got some pretty big miraculous happenings in it.